jadecobra/python_tdd_exercises/source/classes.rst

                 f'{self.last_name} and I am None'
             )

-  the test is still green, and there is a problem with the age
+  the test is still green, and there is a problem with the age.

 ----